-River View Loop is a hike along the Oldman River in Lethbridge, Alberta.
+River View Loop is a hike along the Oldman River in Lethbridge, Alberta, Canada.

 Accommodation at the Quality Inn restores the availability of included buffet breakfasts to begin the day as well as the pool and hot tub benefits so welcome at day's end.